Automattic/vip-go-mu-plugins/shared-plugins/wp-parsely/readme.txt

 4. A sample `parsely-page` meta tag for an article or post

 == Changelog ==

+= 1.9 =
+* Adds ability to assign custom taxonomies as section
+* Fixes bug related to add section to tag field

+= 1.8 =
+* Updated documentation for installation
+* Allow developers to adjust the tag list and the category reported for a post
+* Added support for themes to extend the reported authors

 = 1.7 =
 * Use JSON-LD / schema.org for parsely-page data instead of proprietary format